gitoyen/site/content/blog/2015-04-14-pytest-fixture.md

     imp.reload(module.using.db.transactions)
 ```

-Pytest use a lot of the python flexibility and I must confess that I love it.
+Pytest uses a lot of the python flexibility and I must confess that I love it.